VincentC930/llama/README.md

 # Welcome to PROJECT_NAME
 Please note default branch is vincent, not main. latest changes are found on branch vincent.

+Please also modify 10.197.204.116 to your computer ip address that you are hosting the FastAPI server from when testing our app.

 ## Getting started

 1. Install dependencies